tikv/tikv/docs/grpc-config.md

 ## grpc-keepalive-time

-- Time to wait before sending out a ping to check if the server is still alive.
+- Time to wait before sending out a ping to check whether the server is still alive.
 This is only for the communication between TiKV instances
 - Default: 10s

 ## grpc-keepalive-timeout